-Many flexible offices use occupancy sensors to optimize desk usage.
+Many flexible offices use occupancy sensors to optimize their desk usage.
 However, during the COVID-19 pandemic, desk occupancy will take on another meaning altogether.
 Recent initiatives require companies to be able to record and maintain the cleanliness of particular working areas.

-This action that is required for the desk to be available for someone else can, for instance, be pending cleaning and disinfection.
-When the cleaner has disinfected the desk, they can simply slide the +Switch on the sensor, and the sensor will now report that the desk is available and disinfected.
+The action that is required for the desk to be available for someone else can, for instance, be pending cleaning and disinfection.
+When the cleaner has disinfected the desk, they can simply slide the +Switch attachment on the sensor, and the sensor will now report that the desk is available and disinfected.

 The Sensative desk occupancy sensor uses LoRaWAN technology to report data to a compatible gateway over a range of up to 10 km.
 Supplied with a custom built-in battery with a lifetime of up to 10 years, the sensor strip can be easily applied via an adhesive backing.